5 Things You Need to Know About Medical Marijuana in Florida

 If you think you’ll walk in and tell your doctor you have ‘chronic pain’, you might as well stay at home and not waste your time or their time.
-While medical records are not required, having a legitimate debilitating condition is helpful.
-Here the qualifying medical condition is a short list of that are approved to be treated with medical marijuana.
+While medical records are not required, having one or more debilitating conditions are helpful.
+Here the qualifying medical condition is a shortlist of those that are approved to be treated with medical marijuana.

 - Anxiety disorders